bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+A DOM is what defines a standard for accessing documents.

 2. What is an event?
+It is an interface that can be used to handle and verify user input, actions, and browser actions.

 3. What is an event listener?
+It represents an object that can handle an event dispatched by an EventTarget object.

 4. Why would we convert a NodeList into an Array?
+It is to simplify the NodeList.

 5. What is a component?
+They are independent and resuable bits of code.
+There are class and function components.